aleksen/caddy-vipps-login/README.md

-caddy-vipps-login has been tested on Linux.
+caddy-vipps-login has been tested on Linux, but is in no way production ready!

 # Building